janhenckens/craft-unsplash/README.md

 2. Install plugin in the Craft Control Panel under Settings > Plugins
 3. The plugin folder should be named `unsplash` for Craft to see it.
 GitHub recently started appending `-master` (the branch name) to the name of the folder for zip file downloads.

-Unsplash works on Craft 2.4.x and Craft 2.5.x.
+Splashing Images works on Craft 2.4.x, 2.5.x. and 2.6.x

 ## Overview